Dennis Haysbert: Film

 In 1989, Haysbert made his first major role as Pedro Cerrano, a voodoo-practicing Cuban refugee baseball player, in Major League.
 Haysbert followed that up with a role in 1990's Navy SEALs, which also starred Charlie Sheen and Michael Biehn, before moving on to another baseball film, Mr. Baseball with Tom Selleck.
 In 1991, he also starred in K-9000, where he played a police officer named Nick Sanrio.
 In 1992, he co-starred with Michelle Pfeiffer in Love Field, a film about a series of events occurring contemporaneously with the assassination and funeral of President John F. Kennedy.
 In 1994, Haysbert reprised his role as Cerrano in Major League II.
 This was followed by minor appearances in Waiting to Exhale, Heat, and Absolute Power.
 In 1998, Haysbert made another appearance as Cerrano in Major League: Back to the Minors.
 In 1999, Haysbert played a police detective in three films: The Minus Man, The Thirteenth Floor, and Random Hearts.
 In 2000, Haysbert played the role of Zeke McCall in Love & Basketball.

-In 2002, Haysbert played the role of gardener Raymond Deagan in Far From Heaven.
+In 2002, Haysbert played the role of gardener Raymond Deagan in Far from Heaven.
 He won three awards (Satellite Award, Black Reel Award, and Washington DC Area Film Critics Association Award) for Best Supporting Actor for that role.
 In 2005, he had a supporting role in Sam Mendes's film, Jarhead.
 In 2007, Haysbert returned to the big screen to portray Nelson Mandela in Goodbye Bafana and an FBI agent in Breach.
 In 2012, he voiced General Hologram in Wreck-It Ralph and served as an official judge for the Noor Iranian Film Festival.
-He replaced the deceased Michael Clark Duncan as Manute in Sin City: A Dame to Kill For (2014).
+He replaced the deceased Michael Clarke Duncan as Manute in Sin City: A Dame to Kill For (2014).
 In 2014, Haysbert played the role of Dean Fairbanks in Dear White People and General Lyons Dead Rising: Watchtower.

 In December 2018, it was announced that Haysbert was to star in the Netflix psychological thriller Secret Obsession.
 The film was released on July 18, 2019.